AMPL Investors Have Opportunity to Lead Amplitude, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., March 1, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amplitude, Inc. ("Amplitude" or the "Company") (NASDAQ: AMPL).
+LOS ANGELES, March 5, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amplitude, Inc. ("Amplitude" or the "Company") (NASDAQ: AMPL).

 Class Period: September 21, 2021 – February 16, 2022